 Candidate antiviral therapies are available for emerging and re-emerging viral infections, increasing therapeutic options for clinical deployment in case of an epidemic or pandemic.

 Scope: Infectious diseases remain a major threat to health and health security in the EU and globally.
-Viral disease emergence is expected to accelerate due to among other, climate change, and thus a proactive approach to the development of antiviral prophylactics and therapeutics in preparedness for future infectious disease outbreaks is needed.
+Viral disease emergence is already being accelerated by climate change, and thus a proactive approach to the development of antiviral prophylactics and therapeutics in preparedness for future infectious disease outbreaks is needed.
 The capacity to produce antibodies that can target new variants and rapidly increase production would serve as an essential preparedness strategy against future health threats, whether from infectious disease epidemics or pandemics.

-Proposals should exclusively pursue the development of existing prophylactic and therapeutic monoclonal antibody candidates targeting at least one of the following prototypes of Flaviviridae: Dengue Virus, Encephalitis Virus, West Nile Fever Virus, Yellow Fever Virus, and Zika Virus
+Proposals should exclusively pursue the development of existing prophylactic and therapeutic monoclonal antibody candidates targeting at least one of the following prototypes of Flaviviridae: Dengue Virus, Tick-borne and Japanese Encephalitis Virus, West Nile Fever Virus, Yellow Fever Virus, and Zika Virus

 Proposals should focus on antibodies produced or dervied from a single cell clone through recombinant expression, such as B-cell derived antibodies, hybridoma derived antibodies and nanobodies.

 Proposals are expected address one or several prototype viruses.
 Proposals may focus on one or more antibody candidates for a given prototype virus.
 In order to enable the portfolio approach, proposals need to specify virus(es) targeted.

-Proposals are expected to conduct preclinical studies of monoclonal antibodies, prepare Good Manufacturing Practice (GMP)[1] quality test batches and carry out first in human clinical safety studies.

 Proposals should thus aim to diversify and accelerate the global prophylactic and therapeutic research and development portfolio for emerging and re-emerging viral infections, and to strengthen the leading role of the EU in prophylactic and therapeutic research and development.

 Proposals should address all the following research areas:

 If necessary, finalisation of the in vitro characterisation of existing monoclonal antibody candidates with regard to target specificity, epitope recognised, and their ability to impair or inactivate viral functions.

 In vivo tests in at least one animal model or, if available in humanised immune system animal models, to demonstrate the protective function of the monoclonal antibodies deemed sufficient for moving to first clinical trials.

 If requested by regulators as pre-requisite for clinical studies, in vivo tests in a non-human primate model.

+Evaluation of antibody-dependent enhancement (ADE) risk where scientifically relevant.

-Production of GMP quality test batches of the most promising candidates in the EU or the European Economic Area of the
+Production of batches of the most promising antibody candidates under GMP standard in the EU or the European Economic Area.

+First in human clinical safety studies demonstrating a clear regulatory pathway for market authorisation.
+Attention should be paid to critical biological and social factors such as sex, age, ethnicity and disability.

+Participation of third countries where viruses addressed in the proposal are endemic or where outbreaks have occurred or are ongoing is encouraged.

+The participation of start-ups, micro, small and medium-sized enterprises (SMEs)[2] is encouraged with the aim of strengthening their scientific and technological foundations, enhancing their innovation potential, and exploring possibilities for commercial exploitation.

+Applicants are expected to engage with regulatory bodies in a timely manner to ensure adequacy of the actions from a regulatory point of view.

+Proposals should advance research by leveraging already existing and emerging state-of-the-art research infrastructures such as those having contributed to the services developed those having established services under the ISIDORe project[3].

+Applicants should provide details of their clinical studies in the dedicated annex using the template provided in the submission system.
+As proposals under this topic are expected to include clinical studies, the use of the template is strongly encouraged.

+HORIZON-HLTH-2027-01-DISEASE-07: Development of monoclonal antibodies to prevent and treat infections from Filo- Phenui-, Picorna- and Toga Viridae